- What is connected TV advertising and how does it work?

 Benefits of connected TV advertising

 When ratings of TV channels are dropping, and price for the linear broadcasting climbs high, connected television provides a new medium to growing your audiences that never watch live television.
-Consumer migration to internet-enabled TVs and over-the-top devices is a unique opportunity for advertisers to reach the audience they aim for.
-Information about how customers behave on the Internet, what they bought earlier, their lifestyle preferences, etc., opens the gateway to endless CTV advertising opportunities.
+Consumer migration to internet-enabled TVs and over-the-top devices is a unique opportunity for advertisers to reach the target audience they aim for.
+Information about how customers behave on the Internet, what they bought earlier, their lifestyle preferences, etc., opens the gateway to endless advertising opportunities.

 - Ad quality: Connected TV supports the transmission of targeted, highly personalized, HD-quality ads with stereo sound, delivered fullscreen.
 Better ad quality, as a result, promotes brand loyalty and boosts brand exposure.

 - Premium audiences: More than 20 percent of daily ad requests for CTVs are registered during primetime hours while premium content streaming.
-This time includes live concerts and important sporting events, which suggests unique audiences and potentially impressive returns for advertisers.
+This time includes live concerts and important sporting events, which suggests unique target audiences and potentially impressive returns for advertisers.

-Best internet-connected TV practices will be slightly different from those applied on the web, mostly because the medium will require good quality creatives developed in high resolution.
+Best internet-connected TV advertising practices will be different from those applied on the web, mostly because the medium will require good quality creatives developed in high resolution.
 Brands often underestimate the impact of original and memorable creative, but that is an essential visual hook that is supposed to convert viewers on big screens.

 An example.
 You sell the product for women aged 21 to 35, who have children and whose income is above average.
-Thus you need to set the target options accordingly in the dashboard of the CTV advertising platform.
+Thus you need to set the target options accordingly in the dashboard of the CTV ad platform.
 After you launch a campaign, it analyzes the data received from household devices: two laptops, a tablet, and two smartphones, the system interprets that:

 - Laptop No. 1 and smartphone No. 1 are mainly used by a man of a certain age and income level.